 Is it for me?

 This course aims to be a lively, positive and confidence-building experience for anyone over 18 returning to study.
-A particular welcome is extended to those who didn’t much enjoy their own schooling at the time!
-The course will draw on participants' and tutors' experiences, social and conventional media, research projects and other sources, to inform our debate and discussions in class.
-It offers the opportunity to progress to an undergraduate degree or other further study.
+We particularly welcome those who didn’t much enjoy their own schooling at the time.

 What’s it all about?